siddhi197/Siddhi-Kholkar---Data-Analyst-PHP-Developer-Portfolio/README.md

 2. **[Excel-Data-Mining](https://github.com/siddhi197/Excel-Data-Analysis)**
    **Technologies**: Excel
-   **Description**: A series of Excel-based data analysis projects showcasing my ability to clean, process, and visualize data using **Excel**.
-The repository includes tutorials and walkthroughs of practical Excel techniques for data analysis.
+   **Description**:  A collection of Excel-based data analysis projects that showcase my proficiency in data cleaning, transformation, and analysis.
+This repository includes practical examples, such as sales data analysis, where I apply key Excel functions (like VLOOKUP, IF, SUMIF), pivot tables, and conditional formulas to derive actionable insights.
+The projects focus on optimizing and processing data to answer business questions and improve decision-making.

 3. **[Tesla-vs.-GameStop-Analyzing-Historical-Stock-Trends-and-Revenue-Data-with-an-Interactive-Dashboard](https://github.com/your-username/Tesla-vs.-GameStop-Analyzing-Historical-Stock-Trends-and-Revenue-Data-with-an-Interactive-Dashboard)**
    **Technologies**: Python, Jupyter Notebook, Dash, Plotly